stnolting/neoTRNG/README.md

 In order to generate one byte of random data the sampling unit reset its internal shift register to all-zero and starts consuming in 64 bits of the de-biased random stream.
-The shift register is implemented as _linear-feedback shift register_ ([LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)) that XORs the input stream with the last bit of the register to further scramble the random bitstream.
+The shift register is implemented as _linear-feedback shift register_ ([LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)) that XORs the input stream with the last bit of the register to further scramble and mix the random bitstream.

 ![neoTRNG sampling unit](https://raw.githubusercontent.com/stnolting/neoTRNG/main/img/neotrng_sampling_unit.png)